Cyber Security: A 5-Step Data Breach Risk Mitigation Plan for Corporate Boards & Directors

 Once you know what your obligations are, conduct a risk assessment: determine the assets that are most susceptible to a data breach, and determine the greatest cyber threats to which they are exposed.
 Using third party experts to validate the risk assessment usually results in more credibility, with the additional benefit of the ability to benchmark against others in your industry.

-A lack of planning will lead to a poor response, and a poor response will make the breach – and its fallout – much, much worse.
+Poor – or no – planning will lead to a poor response, and a poor response will make the breach – and its fallout – much, much worse.
+In contrast, good planning makes a good response more likely, and a good response can make the fallout – or at least the liability – of the breach much, much better.
+For example, in Lozanski v The Home Depot, Canadian customers of Home Depot sued in a class action as the result of the theft of their email addresses when Home Depot’s computer system was hacked.
+The parties settled the lawsuit, but the Ontario Superior Court of Justice had to approve the settlement and the legal fees.
+A significant factor in the settlement approval, and reduction in the agreed-upon fees, was Home Depot’s response following the data breach, which the court described as “responsible, prompt, generous and exemplary” and which , the court noted, would have led to approval of a discontinuance of the class action altogether had the parties not settled.
 Create a well-conceived data breach action plan to deal with and mitigate an actual or a suspected data breach.
 Then train all relevant staff on it and rehearse it periodically.
 The specifics of the plan will vary depending on the nature of the risk exposure uncovered in the assessment, but every plan should:

 Act fast.
 The plan should mandate that the organization take immediate steps to contain the breach and to mitigate the harm that could result.
 The exact steps will depend on the nature of the breach, but should always include an attempt to retrieve the breached information and limit further circulation of it, and taking all systems offline.